SzocsAndrei/SzocsAndras.github.io/README.md

 Permutations_of_a_string - is a applications that output all the permutations of a string using recursion and backtracking.

+Shuffle_and_sort - this application suffle an array using random_shuffle from algorithm library and sort the array using the bubble sort algorithm.

 Test_de_cultura_generala - is a small quiz application, designed using OOP.

 Tower_of_Hanoi -is a application that solve the tower of Hanoi using a recursion alghorithm.